 Most of the small islands close to Pattaya are completely uninhabited and very much unspoiled.
 They are actually protected by the Royal Thai Navy.
 Overnight stays are not allowed and there are some restrictions – which have a positive effect towards maintaining the pristine beaches and crystal clear waters on and around the islands.

-How to get to the islands: There’s two options – charter a speedboat – or take a scheduled island hopping cruise.
+How to get to the islands: There are two options – charter a speedboat – or take a scheduled island-hopping cruise.
 You can charter a speedboat from Bali Hai Pier.
 As for the price – you will just have to barter the best rate you can get.
 When you consider the price of a speedboat charter to Koh Lah costs 2000 – 3,500 baht depending on the size of the boat – chartering a speedboat to Koh Pai, which is twice as far would most likely cost twice as much.

 Pattaya island hopping and activity cruises: There are two very popular 1 day Pattaya island hopping cruises, including food and drink and activities such as snorkeling – swimming – fishing – or just chilling out on the beaches.
 You can find them, plus day trips to Koh Lahn and many more tours and activities in Pattaya on Klook.